-Paying Your Bankruptcy Lawyer: Costs & Types of Fees
+Paying Your Bankruptcy Lawyer: Costs and Types of Fees

-Learn when most attorneys require payment, how attorneys' fees are structured, the average costs, and whether fees are fixed by the court.
+Learn when most attorneys require payment, how attorneys' fees are structured, and the average costs.

-If you're thinking about hiring a lawyer to file a bankruptcy petition and represent you, you'll have to pay attorneys' fees.
-Most bankruptcy lawyers charge a flat fee for a simple bankruptcy; others charge an hourly fee.
-When you pay attorneys' fees will depend, in large part, on whether you file for Chapter 7 bankruptcy or Chapter 13 bankruptcy.
+Most people who hire a lawyer to file for bankruptcy pay a flat fee rather than by the hour.
+The amount you'll pay in attorneys' fees will depend, in large part, on whether you file for Chapter 7 or Chapter 13 bankruptcy and the complexity of your case.

 Many attorneys, especially bankruptcy attorneys, will charge a "flat rate" to represent you in a bankruptcy case.
-You'll pay a fixed amount for the attorney to represent you, regardless of the amount of time the attorney spends on your case.
+You'll pay a fixed amount for the lawyer to represent you, regardless of the time spent on your case.

 Average Chapter 7 Bankruptcy Attorney Fees

 Most Chapter 7 bankruptcy attorneys will base their fees on how complicated your case is and what other attorneys in the area would charge for a similar bankruptcy.
-If you have a lot of assets or debt, you might pay more than an unemployed person with no assets.
+If you have a lot of assets or debt or some other complicating factor, you might pay more than an unemployed person with no assets.

-You can expect a newer attorney to charge less than a more experienced lawyer, and if your case is a simple Chapter 7, you might not need an attorney with years of experience.
-Keep in mind, however, that bankruptcy is a specialized area of law and that most attorneys who don't regularly practice bankruptcy won't accept a bankruptcy case.
+You can expect a newer attorney to charge less than a more experienced lawyer.
+If your case is a simple Chapter 7, you might not need an attorney with years of experience.
+However, remember that bankruptcy is a specialized area of law and that most attorneys who don't regularly practice bankruptcy won't accept a bankruptcy case.

-When shopping around for a bankruptcy lawyer, call at least a few attorneys in your area.
-Compare their fees and ask if bankruptcy is an area they specialize in, as well as the number of cases they file each month.
+You'll likely want to call a few attorneys in your area when shopping for a bankruptcy lawyer.
+Compare their fees and ask if bankruptcy is an area they specialize in, the number of years they've practiced, and how many cases they file each month.

-Find out more in What to Look for in a Bankruptcy Lawyer.
+Find out more about what to look for in a bankruptcy lawyer.

 Paying a Chapter 7 Attorney